Rapid Shifts In Prescribing Behavior

 Many patients who require chronic oral opioids have never been told about minimally invasive therapies such as spinal cord stimulation, nerve ablation, and intrathecal pain pumps for pain management.
 Similarly, physical therapy and mental coping strategies for pain such as neuromuscular reeducation, cognitive behavioural therapy, and acceptance commitment therapy are rarely discussed with patients.

 For those who have been prescribed opioids due to a severe pain condition and have found alternative treatments unsuccessful, there is hope.
 Physicians who have specifically trained in pain management can create custom treatment plans and provide appropriate guidance so patients don’t have to rely on oral opioids.
 And if it is the case that oral opioids are required, they can help patients understand how to appropriately use these medications to avoid unanticipated misuse.

 What Can You Do?

 If you are someone who has required opioids to manage your pain and are having significant functional difficulty, seeing a dedicated pain specialist may change your life.
 There are dozens of great physicians who deeply understand just how hard life is for patients in chronic pain.
-If you’re interested in learning about the multitude of ways to treat pain, you may have never been told, talk to a PainTheory doctor today to get connected with an online medical doctor who can be your advocate and assist you on your journey.
+If you’re interested in learning about the multitude of ways to treat pain, you may have never been told, talk to a PainTheory care coordinator today to get connected with an advocate who can help you navigate your journey to pain relief.